ornao/pp2main/README.md

 ### Game page
 - Interactive world map (svg) where the countries are individually defined into paths
 - Heads up display that contains the username as input by user on home page (user-stories: 2), dynamic questions and score counter (user-stories: 6, 8)
 - Question display that updates country every new question to a max of 10.
 The countries do not repeat.
+This allows user to see how long is left of round

 <img src="assets/docs/readme_screenshots/gamepage.png">